OmarMiniesy/Notes/Security/Wireless Network Security/Security Standards.md

 * PSK, or personal mode: One shared password or shared key.
 * RADIUS, or enterprise mode: Multiple passwords depending on user credentials, meaning users are verified based on credentials not a password.

+##### Vulnerabilities in the Authentication Handshake [[Wi-Fi Connection]]

+If an attacker manages to eavesdrop and capture the `Anonce` and `Snonce` values, as well as the password (`PSK`), then the attacker can generate the `PTK`, which is the key used to encrypt and decrypt all communication.
+- The main issue here is that any user connecting uses the *same* password.

+To solve this, using enterprise solutions such as **RADIUS** creates random keys for users once they are authenticated with a unique username and password to their servers.
+- The key generated this time is the **PMK**, Pairwise Master Key and it is used instead of the PSK to complete the handshake.

 ---
 ### WPA3